austin-edwin-capstone22/austin-edwin-capstone22/README.md

 This repository will hold our code, paper, demonstration, and additional information about our USNA Capstone.
-Capstone: Pattern-of-life Analysis and Deviations for Bluetooth and Bluetooth Low Energy Devices.</br>
+</br>Capstone: Pattern-of-life Analysis and Deviations for Bluetooth and Bluetooth Low Energy Devices.</br>
 Here is the Demo Video:</br>